 - 3. In the Print Queue Options dialog box, you can provide additional information about how you want to print your file.
 This information might include the print queue to which you want to send your file and how many copiesyou want to print.
-For a detailed description of these print options, see "Section 4.3.1" in Chapter 4. - 4.
+For a detailed description of these print options, see " Section 4.3.1, "Printing Files from Applications"" in Chapter 4, "Performing Common Tasks". - 4.
 If the Work in Progress dialog box is open, FileView reports that your print job has been sent to the printer.
 Session Manager displays a message when your job is printed.